unicef/publicgoods-toolkit/introduction.md

 evidence based advice for implementing Digital Public Goods (DPGs) at the country level.
-These best practices should be useful to any organization interested in creating a DPG -- including commercial companies -- but it's main audiences are national government agencies and UN-affiliated agencies.
+These best practices should be useful to any organization interested in creating a DPG -- including commercial companies -- but its main audiences are national government agencies and UN-affiliated agencies.
 The toolkit was created through the support of the [UNICEF Office of Innovation](https://www.unicef.org/innovation/), as a co-champion of